Audiovisual Speech Synthesis using Tacotron2: Experiments and Results

-An interesting outcome from this study was that although the graders were instructed to completely ignore visual aspects when they grade the acoustic speech synthesis, the graders seemed to get unconsciously affected by the other aspects.
+An interesting outcome from this study was that although the graders were instructed to completely ignore visual aspects when they grade the acoustic speech synthesis, they seemed to be subconsciously affected by the visual aspects.
 This effect can be seen in the evaluation of the acoustic speech synthesis in Figures \ref{fig:subj_MOS_Syn} and \ref{fig:subj_MOS_emo}.
-Although, the speech synthesized from the end-to-end approach was the same speech used as input to the audio-to-animation model, the graders gave better speech synthesis and speech emotion scores to talking faces generated using the end-to-end approach.
+Although, the speech synthesized from AVTacotron2 was the same speech used as input to the audio-to-animation model, the graders gave better speech synthesis and emotion scores to talking faces generated using AVTacotron2.

-Another interesting result is shown in Figure \ref{fig:subj_MOS_emo}, where graders gave higher scores for the emotional speech synthesized from the end-to-end approach over the original recordings (GT).
+Another interesting result is shown in Figure \ref{fig:subj_MOS_emo}, where graders gave higher scores for the emotional speech synthesized from AVTacotron2 over the original recordings (GT).
 The reason for this is that in the original recording, the actor exaggerated happy and sad emotions in certain cases.
-We noticed that the emotions synthesized from the end-to-end approach are less exaggerated than the original recordings.
-This effect is discussed more in the upcoming sections.
+We noticed that the emotions synthesized from AVTacotron2 are less exaggerated than the original recordings.
+This effect is discussed further in \ref{sec:vis_speech}.
 The graders preferred less exaggerated happy and sad emotions in comparison to the overacted ones in the original dataset.

-In order to evaluate the performance of the end-to-end and modular approaches in terms of acoustic and visual speech synthesis in a more independent manner, we introduce two additional subjective tests described in the subsequent sections that evaluate visual and acoustic speech synthesis performance isolated from all other aspects.
+To evaluate the performance of AVTacotron2 and the modular approaches in terms of acoustic and visual speech synthesis in a more independent manner, we introduce two additional subjective tests described next to evaluate visual and acoustic speech synthesis performance isolated from all other aspects.